Transgender sports ban veto likely to be overridden in Utah - KVIA

 Associated Press

-SALT LAKE CITY (AP) — Utah’s Republican lawmakers were preparing for a Friday push to override Gov. Spencer Cox’s veto of legislation banning transgender youth athletes from playing on girls teams.
-A nationwide culture war is brewing over transgender issues.
-Cox was the second GOP governor this week to overrule state lawmakers on a sports-participation ban.
+SALT LAKE CITY (AP) — Utah’s Republican lawmakers are preparing for a Friday push to override Gov. Spencer Cox’s veto of legislation banning transgender youth athletes from playing on girls teams.
+Cox was the second GOP governor this week to overrule state lawmakers on a sports-participation ban amid a nationwide culture war over transgender issues.
 His veto letter drew national attention with a poignant argument that such laws target vulnerable kids who already have high rates of suicide attempts.
 But 11 states have enacted similar bans, and they are a key topic for the party’s vocal conservative base.
-Still, there are also fears that a ban could prompt the NBA to move its February 2023 All-Star game from Salt Lake City.
+Still, there are also fears that a ban could mean millions in lost revenue, including a 2023 All-Star Game.